publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt1/m__us_usc_t29_s1391.md

             Notwithstanding paragraph (1), a plan may be amended to provide that the withdrawal liability method described in subsection (b) shall be applied by substituting the plan year which is specified in the amendment and for which the plan has no unfunded vested benefits for the plan year ending before September 26, 1980.

-    (d) __Method of calculating allocable share of employer of unfunded vested benefits set forth in subsection (c)(3) of this section; applicability of certain statutory provisions__
+    (d) __Method of calculating allocable share of employer of unfunded vested benefits set forth in subsection (c)(3); applicability of certain statutory provisions__

-        (1) The method of calculating an employer’s allocable share of unfunded vested benefits set forth in subsection (c)(3) of this section shall be the method for calculating an employer’s allocable share of unfunded vested benefits under a plan to which [section 404(c) of title 26][/us/usc/t26/s404/c], or a continuation of such a plan, applies, unless the plan is amended to adopt another method authorized under subsection (b) or (c) of this section.
+        (1) The method of calculating an employer’s allocable share of unfunded vested benefits set forth in subsection (c)(3) shall be the method for calculating an employer’s allocable share of unfunded vested benefits under a plan to which [section 404(c) of title 26][/us/usc/t26/s404/c], or a continuation of such a plan, applies, unless the plan is amended to adopt another method authorized under subsection (b) or (c).

         (2) Sections 1384, 1389, 1399(c)(1)(B), and 1405 of this title shall not apply with respect to the withdrawal of an employer from a plan described in paragraph (1) unless the plan is amended to provide that any of such sections apply.